 Monitoring is essential in understanding the status of the lake and establishing progress over time.
-Monitoring for Wilkinson Lake has been ongoing since 1997 and reported to the MPCA.
+Monitoring for Tamarack Lake has been ongoing since 1997 and reported to the MPCA.
 Seasonal average TP (micrograms/L) has fluctuated over the years.
-TP has ranged from a low of 17, likely an anomaly because it does not fit the general pattern exceeding standards, (1997) to a high of 187 (2016).
+TP has ranged from an outlier in 1997 of 17 to a high of 187 (2016).
 In 2019, the average was 140.
 A summary graph of the trends through time is shown below.
 This graph was taken from the annual monitoring report that is prepared by VLAWMO and available on the VLAWMO website.
 Figure 4.
 Phosphorus and chlorophyll a trends through time in Tamarack Lake.
 Values have fluctuated over time with varying water levels.
 Current levels show an increase in P levels.
 This small lake is responsive to changes in lake levels with environmental fluctuation.
 Consequently, the data are more variable overall than the other two lakes in this document.